 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Flat Iron certainly has the affordability factor covered, while Hawksmoor and Gaucho serve up what are undoubtedly some of the best cuts of meat in the Capital, if not the whole of the UK.
+Flat Iron certainly has the affordability factor covered, while Hawksmoor and Gaucho serve up what is undoubtedly some of the best cuts of meat in the Capital, if not the whole of the UK.
 There’s no denying that.

 So to celebrate the unsung heroes of the London steak scene, here’s where you’ll find some of London’s best steak at the lesser-known London steakhouses…

-Best London Steakhouses you probably didn’t know about:
+Best London Steakhouses you probably didn’t know about

 ROXIE’S STEAK, SOUTH WEST LONDON